pippim/pippim.github.io/_posts/2016-10-14-Application-that-will-lock-screen-after-a-set-amount-of-time-for-Ubuntu.md

 ## June 4, 2018 Update

-A much superior program called `multi-timer` has been created: [A timer to set up different alarms simultaneously][1]
+A much superior program called `multi-timer` has been created: [Set of countdown timers with alarm][1]

 <a id="hdr2"></a>